gefarion/MatePerformance/README.md

 # MatePerformance
-This repository contains the experimental setting for assessing the performance of reflective VMs.
+This repository contains the experimental setting for assessing the performance of our reflective VMs: [TruffleMATE](https://github.com/charig/TruffleMATE/tree/papers/phdThesis) and [RTruffleMATE](https://github.com/charig/rtrufflemate/tree/papers/phdThesis).

 The repository is organized in the following way:

 * The [Data](Data) directory contains a compressed file with all the fresh data of our complete last run for the experiments.